Wallace House has been in continuous use as a school boarding house since 1931.

 The private side of Wallace House, originally known as Elmdene, was built in 1897 by a member of the Trevett family (possibly Isaac Orchard Trevett (1842-1925), ironmonger) as a private residence.
 Later it became a private hotel.

-In September 1930 the property was purchased by Headmaster C.L.F.
-Boughey for £3360.
+In September 1930 the property was purchased by Headmaster Charles Boughey for £3360.
 Boughey rented the property to the School Governors who opened it in Lent term 1931 as a waiting house for boys, the majority of whom were destined to pass on to the School House.
 In summer 1931 a large wing was added providing accommodation for 24 boys.
-The property was purchased by the School Governors in 1953 and extensively enlarged in 1967.
-It became a full house in 1977 when it was renamed Wallace House after Headmaster, Alexander Ross Wallace.

 Former Wallace boys have included Jack Galsworthy (broke the world record in 2016 with Freddie Wright for the youngest pair to row the Atlantic) and Giles Whittell (author and journalist).

 House letter: e.

 House colours: red and navy.

 1931-1976 Elmdene (waiting house):